wyattnapier/501assignment5_2/README.md

 This shows that no matter where you are, since the start screen is the notes screen and we're using popUpTo(startDestination) the backstack will always just consist of the current screen and the start screen.

+### AI use

+I mainly used AI to create the Notes and Tasks screens.
+One interesting thing was that it recommended using two ViewModels and passing them to the screens in the routes.
+I hadn't seen that before, but it seemed to work well because data was still persisting properly.
+The only other issue I had was with animation and the appropriate imports for that, but it seemed to work out after some trial and error.